Stellar Disruption of Axion Miniclusters in the Milky Way: Miniclusters in the Milky Way

 Numerical simulations suggest AMC concentrations of $c \sim \mathcal{O}(100)$ at $z = 99$~\cite{Eggemeier:2019khm}, growing roughly as $(1+z)^{-1}$ to $c \sim \mathcal{O}(10^4)$ today~\cite{Ellis:2020gtq}.
 However, AMCs with such large concentrations would have a density in their outskirts which is many orders of magnitude lower than that of the host halo of the MW.
 We therefore fix $c = 100$ to account for the fact that such diffuse AMCs would have been rapidly tidally truncated.
-As we show in Appendix~\ref{app:NFWassumptions}, fixing the concentration parameter to $c = 10^4$ instead should have a minimal impact on our formalism and results.
+This tidal truncation will lead to a reduction in the AMC mass compared to the \textit{initial} mass described in \S~\ref{sec:HMF}.
+As described in more detail in \S~\ref{sec:caveats} and Appendix~\ref{app:host_halo}, this amounts to a mass loss of 5-40\% (depending on the initial AMC mass).
+For NFW AMCs, we therefore correct the initial HMF to account for this mass loss, as described in \S~\ref{sec:PhysicalProperties}.
+Note also that as we show in Appendix~\ref{app:NFWassumptions}, fixing the truncation parameter to $c = 10^4$ instead should have a minimal impact on our formalism and results.

 Even fixing $c = 100$, the above choices lead to NFW miniclusters which are much more dilute than the PL case, allowing us to also explore a more conservative scenario.
 For a given $\MC$ and $\rho_\mathrm{AMC}$, AMCs described by this NFW profile (with $c = 100$) will have a \textit{mean} internal density which is $\mathcal{O}(10^5)$ times lower than the corresponding PL profile, as illustrated in Fig.~\ref{fig:AMC_densityprofiles}.